codefordus/cycledorf-new/README.md

 # cycledorf-new

 # How2Compile
-Download Microsoft Visual Studio 2015 and import the project.
+Download Microsoft Visual Studio 2015 Community Edition and import the project.
 Select your target device and start building and deploying the app.